goxanupopa/demo-mkdocs-material-prod/docs/index.md

 git push
 ```

+Please return to your Netlify web front-end to verify your build and the website deployment.

-You can find nice quality photos with https://unsplash.com/ (free).
+Note : You can find nice quality photos with https://unsplash.com/ (free).
 You can optimize and transform pictures with https://snappa.com/ (commercial).

 ## 10. Go further with static site generators.